thalter/Three-Mile-Island.Net/README.md

 ## Original Source

 This conversion is based on the Apple II BASIC source code from the original Three Mile Island game.
+I've included it in this repo.

 ## License

 This is a fan conversion for educational purposes.
 Original game rights belong to their respective owners.

+## Future Plans

+- Continue to modernize the code with improved method, property, and variable naming.
+- Separate game logic from presentation layer to allow for a variety of front-ends (Blazor, Maui, Native App, etc.)
+- Restore original low-res graphics and sounds.